prabhatsharma/eksuser/README.md

 3. kubectl and aws-iam-authenticator are configured
 4. Existing kubernetes groups that have access

-You can create a group you can create a Role/ClusterRole and then create a binding:
+You can create a Role/ClusterRole and then create a binding to the group:

 dev-role1.yaml - A Role that gives rights to everything in namespace app1